Lysol: Ingredients

-Health effects of P-chloro-o-benzylphenol
+Health effects and environmental concerns.

-Lysol contains P-chloro-o-benzylphenol at a 5-6% concentration.
-It is a chemical that is absorbed in humans through ingestion and the mucous membranes.
-The Globally Harmonized System of Classification of Labelling of Chemicals (GHS) has released hazard statements on P-chloro-o-benzylphenol that include and are not limited to “skin irritation, allergic skin reaction, causes serious eye damage, harmful if inhaled, suspected of causing cancer, suspected of damaging fertility, and potentially causes damage to organs through prolonged or repeated exposure”.
+Lysol Concentrate Disinfectant liquid contains o-Benzyl-p-chorophenol (also known as p-chloro-o-benzylphenol, 2-Benzyl-4-chlorophenol, or chlorophene) at a 5-6% concentration.
+It is a chemical that is absorbed by animals through ingestion and the mucous membranes.
+The Globally Harmonized System of Classification of Labelling of Chemicals (GHS) has released hazard statements on P-chloro-o-benzylphenol that include and are not limited to "skin irritation, allergic skin reaction, causes serious eye damage, harmful if inhaled, suspected of causing cancer, suspected of damaging fertility, and potentially causes damage to organs through prolonged or repeated exposure."

+One of the active ingredients in many lysol products, benzalkonium chloride, is highly toxic to fish (LC50 = 280 μg ai/L), very highly toxic to aquatic invertebrates (LC50 = 5.9 μg ai/L), moderately toxic to birds (LD50 = 136 mg/kg-bw), and slightly toxic ("safe") to mammals (LD50 = 430 mg/kg-bw).

 SARS-CoV-2 inactivating capability

-According to their website, some of Lysol's products "have been tested by an independent third party and approved by the EPA to kill SARS-CoV-2, the cause of COVID-19, on hard, non-porous surfaces".
+Per the manufacturer's website, some of Lysol's products "have been tested by an independent third party and approved by the EPA to kill SARS-CoV-2, the cause of COVID-19, on hard, non-porous surfaces".
+Lysol Disinfectant Spray and Lysol Disinfectant Max were the first two produces the United States Environmental Protection Agency approved after testing directly against the SARS-CoV-2 virus.

 Risk of misuse during COVID-19 pandemic

 Though Lysol contains disinfecting properties, risks of misuse during the heightened sanitation practices of the COVID-19 pandemic did exist.
 Overuse, misuse, and improper mixing of disinfectant ingredients can cause both acute and chronic effects.

 During the COVID-19 pandemic, more surfaces were being disinfected, such as "touch-screens, plastics, rubber, adhesives, stainless steel and other metals".
 Acute health effects include coughing, shortness of breath, burning and watery eyes, runny nose, and acute skin irritation.
 Long-term exposure of fragrances and sanitizers in Lysol can "trigger asthma and allergies".